UK · Healthcare · GLACIS guides · Updated April 2026

 • AI Award: Funding for promising AI health innovations

-CQC Oversight of Healthcare AI
+CQC oversight of healthcare AI

 CQC assesses AI use through its fundamental standards, evaluating whether providers have appropriate governance, staff training, and monitoring in place.
 Key inspection focus areas: